NotSoOld/OpenGPSS/manuals/Manual.md

 ```
 - Usage:

-	After executing this block, interpreter will wait until user presses any key to continue.
+	When executing this block, interpreter will wait until user presses any key to continue.
 If *message* is present, it will be printed.
 You can use this block among with *output* and *xact\_report* blocks while debugging.

 - Additional hacks: